INSP Investors Have Opportunity to Lead Inspire Medical Systems, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-25, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspire Medical Systems, Inc. ("Inspire Medical" or the "Company") (NYSE: INSP).
+BENSALEM, Pa., Jan.
+30, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspire Medical Systems, Inc. ("Inspire Medical" or the "Company") (NYSE: INSP).

 Class Period: May 3, 2023 – November 7, 2023